adamsnlamin/credit-risk-classification/README.md

-The purpose of this examination lies in evaluating the suitability of the Linear Regression Model for discerning the creditworthiness of borrowers.
+The purpose of this analysis is to examine whether the Linear Regression Model is suitable for assessing the creditworthiness of borrowers.
+We're going to dig into a bunch of data from a peer-to-peer lending company.
+It's got loads of records—about 77,536—covering things lik

-We shall delve into an assortment of historical lending transactions sourced from a peer-to-peer lending platform.
-This dataset encompasses 77,536 entries across various categories:

-Loan Size
-Interest Rate
-Borrower Income
-Debt-to-Income Ratio
-Number of Accounts
-Derogatory Marks
-Total Debt
-Loan Status
+	-Loan_size
+	-Interest_rate
+	-Burrower_income
+	-Debt_to_income
+	-Number_of_accounts
+	-Derogatory_marks
+	-Total_debt
+	-Loan_status

-Results: Results: Logistic Regression Model
+Results: Logistic Regression Model

-* Accuracy: [98.792%]
-* Precision (Class 0): [1]
-* Recall (Class 0): [1]
-* Precision (Class 1): [.86]
-* Recall (Class 1): [.91]
+-Accuracy: [99.241%] - With this high accuracy score, it's evident that the model performs admirably overall, correctly predicting 99% of the instances in the dataset.
+-Precision (0 class): [1] - This impressive precision score suggests a minimal false positive rate, indicating the model's exceptional accuracy in identifying healthy loans.
+-Recall (0 class): [1] - A high recall score here indicates a low false negative rate, highlighting the model's proficiency in capturing healthy loans.
+-Precision (1 class): [.87] - Though not perfect, this precision score of 87% still underscores the model's effectiveness in identifying high-risk loans, with a majority of instances correctly predicted.
+-Recall (1 class): [.89] - This recall score of 89% showcases the model's ability to accurately flag 89% of high-risk loans within the dataset.

 Summary:
-The Support Vector Machine model exhibited commendable performance in forecasting both stable and precarious loans.
-It attained notable scores in accuracy, precision, and recall across both loan categories.
-It's crucial to contextualize these results within the scope of the inquiry.
-For instance, if the aim were to exclusively pinpoint high-risk loans, then the recall for such loans would carry heightened significance.
-Nevertheless, considering the equilibrium achieved between precision and recall for both loan classes, the Support Vector Machine model emerges as the preferred choice for loan status prognostication.
+The logistic regression model does a great job predicting both healthy and high-risk loans, with high accuracy, precision, and recall scores for both.
+Even though high-risk loan recall is more crucial, the model's balance between precision and recall overall makes it the top choice for predicting loan status.
+In general, it performs really well, especially in spotting healthy loans.
+While it's not perfect for high-risk loans, it still does a good job and should be taken seriously.